samrc265/Jump-Knight/Updates .md

  ## V5:
     1) added a placeholder for coins (2 coins per prefab)
     2) added a coin counter in UI of a game
+##  V6:
+    1)Added the probability of 1/4 chance for coin to spawn per prefab 2)Dust particle only playing when player hits the wall or ground 3)Refractored the characterSelection Script to Easily accomodate more characters in future 4)Added the Market System in the Game